Fribur/TextMeshDOTS/README.md

 -   Close subscene
 -   Modify `RuntimeTextRendererSpawner.cs` to spawn any number of TextRenderer
 -   Hit play
+-

 # Known issues
+-   When using Entities Graphics and autoring workflow, text will not be rendered...reason unknown at this time.
+Can be fixed by adding a cube GameObject into the subscene.
 -   Spawned text is not updated right now
 -   FontAsset switching functionality of Calligraphics has been temporarily removed